 A total 10 units were created, all of which were sold within two years of completion.
-Furniture Village took a leasehold deal to locate their depot at Thorne Park, which we later sold to Doncaster Council as an investment for their portfolio, and the region.
+Furniture Village took a leasehold deal to locate their depot at Thorne Park, which was later sold to Doncaster Council as an investment for their portfolio, and as a great new facility for the region.